 What was happening?
 Dom began to pant.
 Spit phlegm onto his pillowcase.
 Coughed and gurgled as the pain leaked into every part of his body.
 It was so intense, Dom thought.
 Just like withdrawals, but double the pain.

 "Jesus," he said through clenched teeth.
 He tried to roll out of bed.
 Get to the door.
 Call a guard.

 "Holy Christ," he whispered, in agony now.
 Can't move.

 There was a smell too.
 A putrid stench crept into the cell from the barred window.
 Reminded Dom of garbage.
 Maybe a combo.
 Meat, bacon, ham, vegetables and urine, rotting together in a nice sack somewhere near his window.

-Dom grunted as his eyes seemed to explode with white-hot pain.
+Dom grunted as his eyes seemed to explode.
+He saw those little white-hot stars.
 He turned his head again.
 It took extreme effort.
-His ears burned and his neck felt like hardened rubber.
+His ears burned and his neck felt like rubber.

 Some guards were tapping the fences with metal clubs.
 Others were talking on their radios as they moved along.
 Still others sipped coffee from paper cups and kicked the dirt in the yard for no apparent reason.
 Others were checking locks, pulling on chained-up fences or peering into darkened barred windows.
 A peaceful, serene, almost idyllic scene, for a prison.

 But the mist kept rolling in.
 Swallowing them.